 Relationships do take work; I won’t kid you there.
 But they also don’t have to be unhappy, full of drama, exhausting, demoralizing, or even a struggle.
 In a lot of cases, you can look as far as your own grandparents or parents and see examples of how couples can be overall pretty darn happy over the long term.
 You have the option of cultivating your life and relationship to be one grand adventure; learn how to do it better than anyone else you know.

-For help with these or other skills for a rewarding life as a gay man, call or text me at 310-339-5778 or email Ken@GayTherapyLA.com for more information or to book an appointment.
-For more information on gay men's couples counseling, visit here.
+For help with these or other skills for a rewarding life as a gay man, call/text me at 310-339-5778 or email Ken@GayTherapyLA.com for more information or to book an appointment.
+For more information on gay men’s couples counseling, visit here.

 Ken Howard, LCSW is a gay, poz (24 years), sex-positive, LGBT-affirmative, licensed psychotherapist who has specialized almost exclusively in working with gay male individuals and couples for over 22 years.
-He provides counseling, psychotherapy, or coaching sessions in his office in Los Angeles (near Beverly Center), or via phone or via Skype, nationally and world-wide.
-Ken is available Monday through Friday, including evenings, and associate clinicians are available on Saturdays/Sundays.
-Your referrals are always welcome.
+He provides counseling, psychotherapy, or coaching sessions in his office in Los Angeles (near Beverly Center), or via phone or via video platforms, nationally and world-wide.
+Ken is available Monday through Friday, including evenings, and associate clinicians are available on weekends and weekday mornings.